ryt51V/pi-hole/README.md

-Just my personal fork of https://github.com/pi-hole/pi-hole
+Just a personal fork of https://github.com/pi-hole/pi-hole.
+Use this at your own risk and don't expect any stability.

-Most of the branches I'm making pull requests for into the original.

-So far includes:
+Branches beginning "alt/" are largely internal to the fork.
+Other branches are close forks of the original, and most I have made or will make pull requests for.

+# Changes from pi-hole

+## Branches

 - **webserverchoices**: Allows choosing manual web server configuration (for use with a web server you have brought up yourself).
 - **dnsports**: Allows specifying a custom port for a custom DNS server.
 - **networkchoices**: Work properly with interfaces with multiple IPv4 addresses.
 Allow the user to keep their current network reconfiguration.
 - **Feature/ryt51V-sudo**: Better handling of sudo and the pihole user.
-- **ryt51V-improveddialog**: Just what the dialog should be IMO.
+- **alt/improveddialog**: Just what the dialog should be IMO.

+## Unbranched changes in alt/master

+-